 Amazingly friendly and warm people, world-class beaches and an underwater world, that even the most famous countries in south-east Asia would be jealous of.

 Here´s a short video from the main island, The Grand Comore.

-And to say it straight away, Comoros was my country nr 104 in the world, and it did definitely made it in among my top 10 favorite countries.
+And to say it straight away, Comoros was my country nr 104 in the world, and it did definitely make it in among my top 10 favorite countries.

 Here´s a video I made from Moheli.

-All information here is from my trip to the Comoros between 12 – 23 September 2017.
+All information here is from my trip to Comoros between 12 – 23 September 2017.